-&lt;sup>1 Students who score between 62-64 on a Regents exam already are eligible under current regulations to appeal that result.
+1 Students who score between 62-64 on a Regents exam already are eligible under current regulations to appeal that result.

-Successfully appeal the Regents Exam in English AND score at least 65 on three other required Regents exams (or satisfy the corresponding graduation requirement via an available alternative pathway) AND score between 62 to 64 on one other required Regents exam and successfully appeal that exam.
+- Successfully appeal the Regents Exam in English AND score at least 65 on each of the four remaining required Regents exams (or satisfy the corresponding graduation requirement via an available alternative pathway); OR - Successfully appeal the Regents Exam in English AND score at least 65 on three other required Regents exams (or satisfy the corresponding graduation requirement via an available alternative pathway) AND score between 62 to 64 on one other required Regents exam and successfully appeal that exam.